Zulu king Shaka was born in 1787, and was the illegitimate son of the Zulu

 Accommodation Near Shaka Memorial

-0.7km North of Shaka MemorialSiegrist Rest is a beautifully situated modern self catering dwelling situated in the exclusive, secure Prince's Grant golf estate.
+0.7km North of centre of Shaka MemorialSiegrist Rest is a beautifully situated modern self catering dwelling situated in the exclusive, secure Prince's Grant golf estate.
 The house sleeps 8, with three on-suite bedrooms, and has spectacular sea views from ...

-From: R 295,00Per person, per night sharing.6.6km East of Shaka MemorialBlythedale Beach is located 45 mins North of Durban on the Dolphin Coast.
+From: R 295,00Per person, per night sharing.6.6km East of centre of Shaka MemorialBlythedale Beach is located 45 mins North of Durban on the Dolphin Coast.
 Blythedale is a small community with stunning beaches on an unspoilt coastline.
 The lagoon which falls within the Umvoti conservancy provides an abundance of bird life.

-6.8km South East of Shaka MemorialSpacious in the old manner, sleeping ten comfortably (we can bring in a few extra beds), the house overlooks the Umvoti River Mouth and the sweep of the bay, one of the finest sea views in the country.
+6.8km South East of centre of Shaka MemorialSpacious in the old manner, sleeping ten comfortably (we can bring in a few extra beds), the house overlooks the Umvoti River Mouth and the sweep of the bay, one of the finest sea views in the country.

-From: R 1 900,00Per unit, per night.6.8km East of Shaka MemorialCasa Isabella is situated in Blythedale Beach which is 50 minutes North of Durban on the North Coast of Kwa Zulu Natal, known as the Dolphin Coast.
+From: R 1 900,00Per unit, per night.6.8km East of centre of Shaka MemorialCasa Isabella is situated in Blythedale Beach which is 50 minutes North of Durban on the North Coast of Kwa Zulu Natal, known as the Dolphin Coast.
 It consists of 2 townhouses side by side.

-Graded:7.0km East of Shaka MemorialThe Lodge boasts 27 en-suite air-conditioned rooms, two superbly appointed conference facilities, a swimming pool, a fully catered and serviced dining room, bar and deck overlooking the sea.
+Graded:7.0km East of centre of Shaka MemorialThe Lodge boasts 27 en-suite air-conditioned rooms, two superbly appointed conference facilities, a swimming pool, a fully catered and serviced dining room, bar and deck overlooking the sea.
 The atmosphere is comfortable and relaxed with service ...